prataap/prataap.github.io/_posts/2014-3-3-Documentation-FBChatBot.md

 ---
 layout: post
-title: Test Documentation
+title: Facebook realtime callback endpoint
 ---

-Facebook realtime callback endpoint

-# Facebook realtime callback endpoint

 Facebook will call this endpoint when there is a change in user's feed/likes or if there is a new message for DeCirc page